-A recent interview with FIFA’s game producer Sam Rivera on the gaming site Kotaku has yet again sparked the community’s conspiracy division.
-Should this interview lead us to believe that momentum exists in FIFA 18 or is it just the usual brain-spin-while-jumping-to-conclusions hitting the community?
-We decided to read the interview ourselves.
+In pre release interviews, people like FIFA’s game producer Sam Rivera and Create Director Matt Prior, they mention a new feature called “Dramatic Moments”.
+This has yet again sparked the community’s conspiracy division.
+Should these interview lead us to believe that momentum exists in FIFA 18 or is it just the usual brain-spin-while-jumping-to-conclusions hitting the community?
+We decided to read the interviews ourselves.

 What is Dramatic Moments?

 Rivera explains Dramatic Moments as a feature which should create more realism i relation to scoring wonder goals.
-Like in real life, the context should influence your ability to pull off something outerworldly.
-To get an even better understanding of the new feature, we tracked down another recent pre release interview with EA’s Matt Prior, which may shed some more clarity about these mysterious Dramatic Moments:
+Like in real life, the context should influence your ability to pull off something otherworldly.
+EA’s Matt Prior adds more clarity:

 (Matt Prior on Balls.ie)